zarusz/Training_IoT/README.md

 ## Intro

-This is a workshop material for the IoT hand-on training.
-The training was first done at the [TWF 2016 Conference](http://conference2016.twf.community/#/workshop/0).
+Workshop materials for the IoT hand-on training.
+The training was first done at the [TWF 2016 Conference](http://twf.community).
 If any questions please email me.

 #### Resources